yiwen26/WindChaser/README.md

 # WindChaser
 This is the DIRECT Project page for WindChaser group.
 This package is developed for wind power forecasting along with wind energy economic dispatch.
+The package was built and developed by wind data from wind farm in Seattle, WA.
+A GUI implementation of the package is also available.

 Group Member: Yiwen Wu, You Chen, Xiaoxiao Jia and Yize Chen